cosmos/ibc/spec/ics-002-consensus-verification/README.md

 stored `ClientState` that the logic will update.
-When the new `Header` is verified with the stored `ClientState`'s `ValidityPredicate` and `ConsensusState`, then it SHOULD update the `ClientState` unless an additional logic intentionally blocks the updating process (e.g. waiting for the equivocation proof period.
+When the new `Header` is verified with the stored `ClientState`'s `ValidityPredicate` and `ConsensusState`, then it SHOULD update the `ClientState` unless an additional logic intentionally blocks the updating process (e.g. waiting for the misbehaviour proof period.

 ```typescript
 function updateClient(id: Identifier, header: Header) {